King Lear

-King Lear is a tragedy written by William Shakespeare.
+The Tragedy of King Lear, often shortened to King Lear, is a tragedy written by William Shakespeare in late 1605 or early 1606.
+Set in pre-Roman Britain, the play depicts the consequences of King Lear's love-test, in which he divides his power and land according to the praise of his daughters.
+The play is known for its dark tone, complex poetry, and prominent motifs concerning blindness and madness.

-It is based on the mythological Leir of Britain.
-King Lear, in preparation for his old age, divides his power and land between two of his daughters.
-He becomes destitute and insane and a proscribed crux of political machinations.
-The first known performance of any version of Shakespeare's play was on Saint Stephen's Day in 1606.
-The three extant publications from which modern editors derive their texts are the 1608 quarto (Q1) and the 1619 quarto (Q2, unofficial and based on Q1) and the 1623 First Folio.
+The earliest known performance was on Saint Stephen's Day in 1606.
+Modern editors derive their texts from three extant publications: the 1608 quarto (Q1), the 1619 quarto (Q2, unofficial and based on Q1), and the 1623 First Folio.
 The quarto versions differ significantly from the folio version.